Please read our blog post from Carbon Health's Dr. Caesar Djavaherian Coronavirus Testing: Finding the Right One for You and Your Family

 If you are not insured, there is no fee or cost to you as the patient.
 As part of the Families First and CARES Act, you will have to fill out a short form at the clinic at the time of your COVID-19 Serology testing appointment.

 To get tested, schedule an appointment at a Carbon clinic for an assessment.
 Serology / Antibody testing is not available in our Mobile Clinic that is traveling around the Bay Area.

 How long does it take to get results back?

-Results may take 3 to 4 days to process.
+COVID-19 serology/antibody results may take 3 to 4 days to process.
 However, this will vary based on the volume of tests received by the labs.
 Once the results are in, you will receive a call or a message from one of our providers with next steps.

 If I test positive for this test, is it safe to go back to work without a mask or safety protocols?

 Based on current evidence, it is unclear whether the presence of SARS-CoV2 virus (COVID) antibodies results in immunity.
 Decisions about ongoing monitoring or return to normal activities should be made after discussing with your clinician.

 A negative serologic test result indicates that you have not developed detectable antibodies at the time of testing.
 This may be due to having testing performed too early in the course of COVID-19, the absence of exposure to the virus, or the lack of an adequate immune response.

 A negative test does not completely rule out a past or present infection with SARS-CoV-2 virus and correlation with a PCR test like the Rapid test may be considered to look for an active infection.
 A negative result should not be used to influence social distancing, hand hygiene or use of protective equipment decisions.